How To Map Topics And Funnel Stages To Your SEO Strategy

 So the next step is to tag all of the keywords and sort them by where they are in the funnel.
 Then, you can prioritize them both by where they are in the funnel as well as by average monthly search volume thus maximizing traffic.

-You can also flip it and sort by how much traffic you can get based on topic.
+You can also flip it and sort by how much traffic you can get based on the topic.
 And chop it up further by sorting based on funnel placement and then even look more granularly by evaluating topics and funnel stages by location (for those who are targeting certain markets or cities).

 An added step is to further categorize your keywords by landing page on your website.
-This may not be something you are immediately able to do, but if you start thinking in the long-term, it will help you map your seo content strategy moving forward.
+This may not be something you are immediately able to do, but if you start thinking in the long-term, it will help you map your SEO content strategy moving forward.

 Overwhelmed by your keyword research?
 Don’t be.